How To Include Family in Your Elopement

 6. Include your Family in your Elopement Day

-This is perhaps my favorite option, because it’s like having your cake and eating it!
+This option is like having your cake and eating it!
 You can choose to have an intimate ceremony with your family to witness it.
-Then take off together as newlyweds – hike to a sunset overlook.
-Or have an intimate dinner where you don’t have to make small talk with anyone but your new spouse.
+Then take off together as newlyweds, like a hike to a sunset overlook.
 You can even flip the script and keep your ceremony to yourselves.
 Meet up with your families for dinner afterwards and share the joy of the day that way.
 It is YOUR day, and you can include or not include people in whichever way feels right to you!
+Consider a two day elopement to really have it all.

 Co written by Rae Redford-Beyer